russelldias98/russelldias98/README.md

 ### Hi 👋

-#### I'm a Software Developer & a UI/UX Designer working remotely from Bangalore, India.
+#### I'm a Software Engineer & a UI/UX Designer working remotely from Bangalore, India.

 - 🔭 Currently working at **Archimydes**
 - 👨‍💻 I do `ReactJS, TypeScript, JavaScript, NextJS, Gatsby and UI/UX`